-The Foundation was established to implement a set of remediation and compensation programs to address the impacts caused by Samarco’s Fundão Dam failure.
+The Renova Foundation was established to implement remediation and compensation programs, aiding in addressing the impacts of the Samarcos Fundão Dam failure.

-Our team in Brazil has always been and remains absolutely committed to doing what is right, supporting the work of Renova to ensure full and fair reparation to the impacted people and the environment.
+Our team in Brazil has always been and remains committed to supporting the work of the Renova Foundation, and assisting in the full and fair reparation to the people and environment impacted by the failure.

 Discover a new Samarco